michal-trnka/keycloak_iot/README.md

 You can view results of your sensors on address [server-address:port]/iot-hub-example/

 ##Manual usage
 There is nothing preventing you from connecting to hub manually HTTP calls.
+Those changes will also appear on the main page, as the page gets informations via same REST endpoints.

 ###Authentication
 You can get your token on address [keycloak-address:port]/auth/realms/iot/protocol/openid-connect/token as described in keycloak documentation.
 After that you need to add "Authorization" header to ever request done on secured resources.
 You need to make separate authentication for each "sensor".